 The termination date specified must, in normal circumstances, be at least 2

-September 2020, the termination date must be at least 6 months after the
+2021, the termination date must be at least 6 months after the notice is

-notice is received.
-The earliest termination date is the end of the fixed
+received.
+The earliest termination date is the end of the fixed term of the

-term of the Tenancy.
-If the tenancy is a contractual periodic tenancy, the
+Tenancy.
+If the tenancy is a contractual periodic tenancy, the termination

 Landlords need to have complied with certain legal obligations before they